 Writing a children’s book may seem like an easy task.
 There are fewer words than in a novel, and the concepts are simple so that children can easily understand them.
 However, children’s books come with their unique challenges and you have to decide how to illustrate a children’s book at some point in the process.

 This article will help you write your own children’s book.
-We will discuss the options for the illustration process and how to make your book one that will appeal to young readers, parents, and teachers who often purchase this type of book.
+We will discuss the options for the illustration process and how to make your children’s book is one that will appeal to very young children, parents, and teachers who often purchase this type of book.

 How to Illustrate a Children’s Book